 The results mappings for Mailchimp lookups allow the following four options:

-- data: exportsdata included in the response from mailchimp.
+- data: data included in the results from Mailchimp.

-- errors: exports any errors from the processed record.
+- errors: any errors from the processed record.

-- ignored: exports a “true” or “false” value.
-The value is "true" if the record processed through this import step was ignored.
+- ignored: a “true” or “false” value.
+The value is "true" if the record processed through this step was ignored.
 Otherwise the value is "false".

-- statusCode: exports the status code that resulted from processing the record through this import step.
+- statusCode: the status code that resulted from processing the record through this step.

 In the above example, the "data" field from the lookup result is mapped to a field named "regular_campaign".

-You can configure an unlimited number of further lookup or import steps with results mappings as needed to use in further steps.
+You can configure an unlimited number of further lookup steps with results mappings as needed to use the lookup data returned in future flow steps.